,The Liverpool Computer Centre.jpg

 A lasting legacy

-It will probably be impossible to fully estimate what the work of Ron Hindle did for the automation of British Banking.
+It will probably be impossible to estimate fully what the work of Ron Hindle did for the automation of British Banking.
 What is especially notable is his amazing generosity of spirit in sharing his ideas with everyone else.
 Even though there is bound to have been a level of corporate secrecy on some issues, Martins Bank, through Ron made an enormous and lasting contribution to something that we still take for granted today.
-That the speed of CLEARING a cheque doesn’t seem to have improved in 50 years is more a testament to the reluctance of individual banks to help one another, as the mechanisms for instant clearing may well have been in Ron’s calculations from the start!
+That the speed of CLEARING a cheque doesn’t seem to have improved in 50 years was at first a testament to the reluctance of individual banks to help one another, as the mechanisms for instant clearing may well have been in Ron’s calculations from the start!
+However, as the twenty-first Century progresses, cheques are slowly being phased out of the financial systems of the UK, and clearing them between many of the larger banks is achieved through an exchange of photographs of cheques taken by customers on their mobile phones!
 Without doubt, the Liverpool Computer Centre was the acorn from which mighty oaks have grown, and are still clearly visible.

 Sep 1.jpg